KarmaloopAI/Jiva/README.md

-# Jiva Framework
+# ♾️ Jiva Framework

+## AI Autonomous Agent for Open Source LLMs
+Jiva Framework was born out of the need to run autonomous goal-based agents that could run with Open Source LLMs like Llama, Gemma, Mistral and Phi at their core.
+This eliminates the cost concern that we would otherwise have when running against closed source proprietary models - specially when running autonomously.
+You could easily tweak it to act as your AutoLlama or AutoGemma to autonomously complete basic tasks.

-## 🧠 An AI Agent with Temporal Awareness and Ethical Decision-Making
+## An AI Agent with Temporal Awareness and Ethical Decision-Making

 Jiva Framework is an innovative open-source project aimed at creating an AI agent that experiences time, forms memories, and operates based on Dharmic principles.
 This framework provides a unique approach to AI development, incorporating concepts such as cyclical time perception, ethical decision-making, and continuous learning.